 I will break the mold here.
 I hold to both of the beliefs.
 And I will explain why.

 Baby colic cannot be prevented.
 A child is born with a sterile gut and begins to feed on mother’s milk, thus populating his gut with microflora.
 This process does not always go smoothly.
 Most often, children suffer from excessive gas or colic during the first three months (unreasonable cries for hours.
 In this case, it is almost impossible to calm the baby down).
 It’s unavoidable.

 I was on a strict diet for the first month of breastfeeding and my baby had colic.
 I then started eating almost everything and my child still suffered from colic.
-So my switching to more various and nutritious diet haven’t exacerbated the baby’s suffering whatsoever.
-Yet I agree, certain products that are difficult to digest and cause flatulence can also affect the baby’s digestion.
+So my switching to more various and nutritious diet hasn’t exacerbated the baby’s suffering whatsoever.
+Yet I agree that certain products which are difficult to digest and cause flatulence can also affect the baby’s digestion.
 For example, if you eat a lot of cabbage or beans, there’s a high chance that your child will suffer from diarrhea on top of colic.

 - Eliminate overeating.
 Eat small portions more frequently.